tasomaniac/home-assistant.io/source/_integrations/heos.markdown

 ## Configuration options

 The integration provides the following configuration options.
 By entering your HEOS Account login information, the integration will be able to access streaming services, playlists, favorites, and other features.
-The integration will validate and sign-in to your HEOS Account when credentials are entered or updated and will ensure the HEOS System remains logged in while the credentials remain valid.
+The integration will validate and sign in to your HEOS Account when credentials are entered or updated, and will ensure the HEOS System remains logged in while the credentials remain valid.
 Clearing the credentials will sign the HEOS System out of your account.

 1. Go to **{% my integrations icon title="Settings > Devices & Services" %}**.
 2. Select **Denon HEOS**.
 Click **CONFIGURE**.